sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 At the end of each interview the interviewer and the note-taker would meet for 30 mins to debrief on what they had heard.
 This also provided a chance to review the interview notes and ensure that both agreed on what was captured.
-The notes were saved in a private document library on SharePoint that only the interviewers and note takers had access to.
+The notes were saved in a private document library on SharePoint that only the interviewers and note-takers had access to.

 ## Reporting and Closeout